ivkeapp/ticketingsystem/README.md

 # Ticketing system
+### Tracking IT equipment service tasks.

-Software system in the form of an internet application, ticketing system for IT equipment services.
+Software system in the form of an internet application.
-## Used technologies: HTML5, CSS3, JavaScript, PHP, CodeIgniter 4 and MySQL database.
+### Used technologies: HTML5, CSS3, JavaScript, PHP, CodeIgniter 4 and MySQL database.

 ## Users